mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 (add 5) 7
 ```

-Contrasting with what we found out before - that type definition of function is right associative:
+Contrasting with what we found out before - that type definition of function is right-associative:

 ```hs
 add :: Integer -> (Integer -> Integer)
 ```

-It is of course done this way, so that we get a sane default.
+It is of course done this way so that we get a sane default.
 Thanks to those properties, in the case of both defining and calling the `add` function, we can simply forget about parentheses:

 ```hs
 add :: Integer -> Integer -> Integer